lavaeater/turbo-rocket-ultra/README.md

 * Helldivers
 * South Park Tower Defense

-To make the graphics and environment easy I am currently working with the concept of "zombie tower defense", which is obviously lame and very boring, but hey...
+To make the graphics and environment easy I am currently working with the concept of "zombie tower defense", which is obviously lame and very boring, but hey... it's easy to find art for.
 So, twin-stick shooting (or mouse aim)

 ## Current Work